-Soft skills are generally defined as personal qualities, not technical in nature, that translate into good job performance.
+Soft skills are generally defined as personal qualities, not technical, that translate into good job performance such as time-management and interpersonal skills.
 The Secretary’s Commission on Achieving Necessary Skills (SCANS) identified five competencies and three foundational skills and personal qualities needed for successful job performance.

-Secretary’s Commission on Achieving Necessary Skills (SCANS)
+The Secretary’s Commission on Achieving Necessary Skills (SCANS) (PDF, 48 pages)

-In 1990, the Secretary of Labor appointed a commission to determine the skills our young people need to succeed in the world of work.
+In 1990, the Secretary of Labor appointed a commission to determine the skills that our young people need to succeed in the world of work.
 The commission’s fundamental purpose was to encourage a high-performance economy characterized by high-skill, high-wage employment.
 Although the commission completed its work in 1992, its findings and recommendations continue to be a valuable source of information for individuals and organizations involved in education and workforce development.

-Teaching the SCANS Competencies
+Teaching the SCANS Competencies (PDF, 120 pages)

 This report compiles six articles that give education and training practitioners practical suggestions for applying SCANS in classrooms and the workplace.

-Teaching Soft Skills
+Teaching Soft Skills (PDF, 9 pages)

-The Department of Labor’s Office of Disability Employment Policy provides a resource focused on how schools and employment opportunities can teach soft skills, specifically for students with disabilities.
+The U.S. Department of Labor’s Office of Disability Employment Policy provides a resource focused on how schools and employment opportunities can teach soft skills, specifically for students with disabilities.

 Soft Skills: The Competitive Edge

-The U.S. Department of Labor’s Office of Disability and Employment Policy provides information on key competencies identified by a distinguished group of U.S. businesses.
-This includes information on networking, enthusiasm, professionalism, communication skills, teamwork, and problem solving.
+The U.S. Department of Labor’s Office of Disability Employment Policy provides information on key competencies identified by a distinguished group of U.S. businesses.
+This report includes information on networking, enthusiasm, professionalism, communication skills, teamwork, and problem solving.